 Q: When will you support other exchanges?

-A: Adding new exchanges is in the plans, but it will take more resources for development.
+A: Adding new exchanges is in the plans.
 If you'd like to see a particular exchange server supported, please let us know.